calvin-cs262-fall2020-teamA/Project/UsabilityTest.md

 Before we begin, do you have any questions for me?

 ## The Test
 1. Reactions to the Login Screen – Tell us your first impressions.
 Are you confused by anything?
 What are your eyes drawn to?
-Is it clear to you that you must first enter your information to sign in?
+Is it clear that first you must enter your information to sign in?

 2. General tasks - I’ll ask you to do some of the following tasks, depending upon how much time we have together: